pearcej/cppds/README.rst

 Problem Solving with Algorithms and Data Structures Using C++
 =============================================================

-This book began as a paper book, Problem Solving with Algorithms and Data Structures Using Python, first published by Franklin Beedle & Associates written by Brad Miller and David Ranum back in 2005.
+This book began as a paper book, *Problem Solving with Algorithms and Data Structures Using Python*, first published by Franklin Beedle & Associates written by Brad Miller and David Ranum back in 2005.
 It was translated to C++ by Jan Pearce and a team of excellent Berea
 College students in the summer of 2018.
 We are grateful for the vision of Jim Leisy who gave permission to take this text and publish it online as an interactive textbook.

 .. image:: http://bnmnetp.me:8088/buildStatus/icon?job=pythondsBuild